Ever feel like something is biting you, but you can’t see anything there? Chances are no-see-ums have bitten you.

 5. Turn Off Outdoor Lights

-One of the simplest ways to make your yard less inviting to no see ums bugs is to turn off outdoor lights, especially those close to entryways.
+One of the simplest ways to make your yard less inviting to nuisance bugs is to turn off outdoor lights, especially those near entryways.

 Punkies (as some call them) are drawn to light sources, so turning off outdoor lights will discourage the insects from gathering.

-Therefore, turn off porch lights, flood lights, and any other bright outdoor lights at night.
+Therefore, turn off the porch, flood, and other bright outdoor lights at night.

 6. Remove Standing Water